ThisIsRuvos/sea-client-nodejs/BASHREADME.md

 **Get unread messages without prompt**

->This command will pull all unread messages with a limit of 100 messages for a mailbox.
+>This command will pull all unread messages delivered to the client with a limit of 100 messages for a mailbox.
 When running with the `-m` you will not need to have a mailboxList.json file since you already have a mailbox ID.<span style="color:#3b98bf"> This command will create a `clientResourceFolder` folder to contain the `unreadMessages.json` file if one does not already exist.</span>

 ><span style="color:#3b98bf">NOTE:</span> The `clientResourcesFolder` folder is automatically created if one does not exist upon running this command.